 Then there is the financial information like:

-- Firstly, public domain financial reports for the last four years
+- Public domain financial reports for the last four years

-- Then, economic reports from financial risk assessment agencies
+- Economic reports from financial risk assessment agencies

 - Professional Balance Sheet review